emilhor/Pico_weather_station/README.md

-Weater station with Raspberry Pi Pico, Pico Inky Pack and BME280
+Weater station with Raspberry Pi Pico, Pico Inky Pack, LiPo SHIM for Pico and BME280